amygdala/code-snippets/ml/kubeflow-pipelines/keras_tuner/README.md

 We’ll then use the Keras Tuner package to do an HP search using this model.

-## Keras tuner in distributed mode on GKE
+## Keras tuner in distributed mode on GKE with preemptible VMs

 The [Keras Tuner][18] supports running a hyperparameter search  in [distributed mode][19].
 [Google Kubernetes Engine (GKE)][20] makes it straightforward to configure and run a distributed HP tuning search.
 GKE is  a good fit not only because it lets you easily distribute the HP tuning workload, but because you can leverage autoscaling to boost node pools for a large job, then scale down when the resources are no longer needed.
 It’s also easy to deploy trained models for serving onto the same GKE cluster, using [TF-serving][21].
 In addition, the Keras Tuner works well with [preemptible VMs][22], making it even cheaper to run your workloads.